-"We started with investigating their interest, reaching out to them to develop personal relations, meeting them to share our vision for children with learning difficulties and inviting them to our project site to have a first-hand information thereby rousing their interest.
-This campaign was memorable because applying some of the fundraising strategies learnt, SAP received USD $ 8,000 (4,000 in cash and 4,000 in kind) from the club", stated Opoku.
+“We started with investigating their interest, reaching out to them to develop personal relations, meeting them to share our vision for children with learning difficulties and inviting them to our project site to have first-hand information thereby arousing their interest.
+This campaign was memorable because applying some of the fundraising strategies learnt, SAP received USD $ 8,000 (4,000 in cash and 4,000 in-kind) from the club”, stated Opoku.

-Through this process, SAP has learnt that forging stronger relations with donors require understanding the donor’s mindset and aligning their interests and communicating in their own language.
+Through this process, SAP has learnt that forging stronger relations with donors requires understanding the donor’s mindset and aligning their interests and communicating in their own language.
 SAP continues to investigate the interest of potential donors, build personal relations and use effective communication to reach out to them to sustain the relationship.